bizurkur/mockfs/docs/pages/03-usage.md

 }
 ```

+We can test a class like this by using the stream context options that are built into mockfs.
+Since we can't pass a stream context directly into the `fopen()` call, we'll have to use `stream_context_set_default()`.
+Here we want `fopen()` to fail so that is the context option we will set.

-In this example, we'll use [PHPUnit](https://phpunit.de/) to test it but the same concept applies to any other testing framework.
+We'll use [PHPUnit](https://phpunit.de/) to test this example, but the same concept applies to any other testing framework.

 ```php
 <?php